EricClasher/Polymarket-Content-/README.md

 JUST IN: 🇺🇸🇮🇷 United States rejects latest Iranian peace proposal.

 JUST IN: Michael Saylor’s Strategy now owns more than 4% of the total supply of Bitcoin.

+JUST IN: Bolivia moves to overhaul its cabinet as nationwide unrest & highway blockades strangle La Paz.